neta79/google_sheets_project_tracker/README.md

 # Configuration

-!The `Config` sheet is normally hidden.
+The `Config` sheet is normally hidden.
 It hosts project-wide configuration options.
 It can be accessed by revealing it via `View` → `Hidden sheets` → `Show Config`:

 ![Access the Config sheet](images/settings_00.png)